LW-nohbody/TAMU_ReedsSheppPathPlanner/STUCK_ROBOT_FIXES.md

-# Stuck Robot Fixes - Summary
+can # Stuck Robot Fixes - Summary

 ## Important: Reeds-Shepp Path Integrity
 **This project demonstrates Reeds-Shepp path planning algorithms.
 The robots MUST follow the planned Reeds-Shepp paths exactly as computed by the algorithm.
 We do NOT modify or reject paths based on terrain - that would defeat the purpose of the demonstration.**